centros4520/t-2021/_projects/2017-1-mit-hacking-medicine-robotics.md

 date: 2017-02-10
 blurb: 'Explore robotics challenges and opportunities in elder care in response to aging populations around the world.'
 ---
-MIT Hacking Medicine Robotics Singapore 2017 is Asia’s first hackathon to address unmet needs in elderly care and medicine and explore how robotics can play a role in aiding an aging society.
+<p class='sublead'>MIT Hacking Medicine Robotics Singapore 2017 is Asia’s first hackathon to address unmet needs in elderly care and medicine and explore how robotics can play a role in aiding an aging society.</p>

 This year’s hackathon saw 83 participants, including clinicians, programmers and engineers, work on addressing a diverse range of eldercare challenges from fall prevention to dementia care.
 The hackathon was officiated by Minister for Foreign Affairs and Minister-In-Charge of the Smart Nation Initiative, Dr Vivian Balakrishnan.
 <!--more-->

  {% include image-full.html file="/2017/1/mit-2.jpg" alt="demo caption" height="450px"%}